eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-1/trg-1-2.md

 ## Best Practices

-a well-structured installation guide includes:
+A well-structured installation guide includes:

 - the prerequisites
 - a step-by-step installation instruction which can be copy+pasted directly